 containers symbolic link within your home directory.
 This will contain directories for each of the containers that you have assigned to this SSH user.
 The following directories can be present for a container:

-Any backups that are made of your container or the databases that are linked to it, will be placed within this directory.
+/backups – any backups that are made of your container, databases or volumes will be placed within this directory.
 If your container has not had any backups taken, this directory may not yet be present.
 Additionally, you may also see a 'migration' directory appear here when your container has been migrated or updated to a new image.